 The GP can check your scalp for skin conditions that could be causing your dandruff.

 Dandruff is not caused by poor hygiene, although it may be more obvious if you do not wash your hair regularly.

 Stress and cold weather may also make dandruff worse.

-Do not worry if you're not sure what is causing your dandruff.
-Follow the advice on this page and see a GP if things do not improve in a month.
+Do not worry if you're not sure what's causing your dandruff.
+Follow the advice on this page and see a GP if things do not get better in a month.